D41257988/dev_rajeev/wldn/README.md

-# dev_rajeev - for testing purposes
+# List of BQ objects for Migration

 **List of views Migrating**:-